alexanderbird/alexanderbird.software/src/content/blog/interview-questions.md

    - How are architectural decisions made?

 ### Release Cadence
+ - How do you know what you're working on solves a real problem?
  - What's the process between "it works on my machine" to running in production?
  - What is the mechanism for getting feedback from users?
  - How long from completing some code to getting feedback from people using